Kalisa21/SmartCiti/README.md

+# Smartciti
-# SmartCiti
+# TrafficSense

 # Overview

-SmartCiti is a machine learning project designed to predict traffic situations (e.g., low, normal, heavy) based on vehicle counts, time of day, and day of the week.
+TrafficSense is a machine learning project designed to predict traffic situations (e.g., low, normal, heavy) based on vehicle counts, time of day, and day of the week.
 The project employs a neural network model built with TensorFlow to analyze traffic patterns and provide predictions.
 It includes data preprocessing, model training, evaluation, and prediction capabilities, with a front-end application deployed on Vercel for real-time traffic situation predictions.

 # Dataset